RodrigoMattosoSilveira/rms-sparklines/README.md

 [![Build Status](https://travis-ci.org/RodrigoMattosoSilveira/rms-sparklines.svg?branch=master)](https://travis-ci.org/RodrigoMattosoSilveira/rms-sparklines)

-# New in version 0.2.0-alpha.1
+# New in version 0.2.0-alpha.3
-* Added support for SVG (only for box plot for now)
+* Refactored inline and bar chart sparklines to have the recomended structure

 # Description
 This is a collection of web components to render [sparklines](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR), conceived by [Edward Tufte](https://www.edwardtufte.com/tufte/).
 My motivation for this project is to use web component technology to implement sparklines.
 The project's overall concepts, but not source code, borrows extensively from [Gareth Watts](https://omnipotent.net/jquery.sparkline/#s-about) jQery project.